jasonb315/Lab03-system-io/README.md

 ## Description

 This is my TOTALLY SICK CLI word guessing game!!!
-With raindbows!!!
+With rainbows!!!

 It's fun!
 From the home screen you can look a the word list *be cool don't cheat*